AlexanderNyr/AuraLite-AI/README.md

 - **PyTorch Engine**: Transitioned from NumPy to PyTorch for professional-grade tensor operations and optimization.
 - **Transformer Architecture**: A decoder-only transformer featuring a custom Self-Attention mechanism and Layer Normalization.
 - **Hardware Acceleration**: Automatic detection and usage of **NVIDIA CUDA** (GPU) for training and generation, with a seamless fallback to **CPU**.
+- **Full CPU Multithreading**: Automatically configures PyTorch (and the OpenMP/MKL backends) to use **all available CPU cores**, and trains with a multithreaded `DataLoader` for maximum throughput on CPU-only machines.
+- **Mini-Batch Training**: Training is performed in shuffled mini-batches via PyTorch `DataLoader` (configurable **Batch Size**), which scales to large text files with low memory usage.
 - **Advanced GUI**: A comprehensive control panel built with `tkinter` that allows real-time interaction with the model.
 - **Hyperparameter Tuning**: Full control over the AI's "brain" directly from the interface:
   - **Learning Rate**: Controls how fast the model adapts to new data.